vinsingh29/cmpe255-spring19-assignment1/README.md

 I have used 4 classifiers:

 1. Naive Bayes
 It worked well in all the 3 scenario(when reviews: 1000,50000,300000).
 It classified postive (88%) and neutral (40%) classes very well.
-But din't work well for negtive classes.
+Classifier doesn't work that well for negative classes.

                  precision    recall  f1-score   support